MistyCommunity/Documentation/src/content/apis/overview/command-architecture.md

 - [BLE / Bluetooth Classic](../../Advanced/ble)

 ## API Command Types
-We have three type of commands:
+Misty's commands are grouped into the following categories:

+- **Action**
+  - Drive Misty
+  - Perform mapping or tracking
+  - Play sound files
+  - Change the LED color
+  - Use face training and recognition
+  - Move Misty's arms or head
+  - Change the display

+- **Configuration**
+  - Save audio or image files to Misty
+  - Connect Misty to WiFi
+  - Get SLAM (simultaneous localization and mapping) data

-- Action
+- **Information**
+  - Get asset, sensor, device, and battery data
-- Configuration
+  - Troubleshoot problems
-- Information
+  - Obtain configuration information

 Action commands are those which require the robot to perform physical (mechanical, audible, or visual) action.
+Configuration commands accept new values to be saved and/or used.
 Information commands return information requested by the command.
-Configuration commands accept new values to be saved and/or used.

-All commands are derived from the `ApiCommand`<T> base class.

-To define a new API command:

-1. Use the `ApiCommand`<T> abstract class to define new API commands.
-2. Make the new `ApiCommand` class public.
-3. Add an attribute `ApiCommand(ApiCommandGrouping.abc)` to the class.
-4. Set properties accordingly.
-5. Override the `GetResultAsync` abstract method to check Command Call arguments, confirm capabilities, get results, or prepare/call Action Command.

-If an exception occurs at any time in `GetResultAsync`, an automatic response, containing this exception, is sent to the requestor.

-Use type parameter `T` to define type of the response value you're going to send back to requestor.
-For action commands or commands that do not require a response, use the `bool` type to confirm acceptance or completion of the command call.